manifold-systems/manifold/manifold-deps-parent/manifold-params/README.md

 ```
 Here, the constructor acts as a flexible, type-safe builder. `copyWith()` simply forwards to it, defaulting unchanged fields.

-> ℹ️ This pattern is a candidate for automatic generation in records for a future version of `manifold-params`.
+>**Note:** This pattern is a candidate for automatic generation in records for a future version of `manifold-params`.

 # IDE Support